Pallet Rack Beams: Critical details that prevent beam failure

 Forklift Damage

-Damage to pallet rack beams can come from several sources, the most common of which are forklifts and loading vehicles.
+Damage to your pallet rack beams can come from several sources, with the most common being:

-Damage can occur to the bay being loaded and to bays behind the loading bay that are backed into by forklifts.
-Make sure you are using the proper material handling equipment for your racking system design, operated by trained professionals.
-Have drivers report all impact incidents.
+Damage can occur to the bay being loaded and to bays across the loading bay that are backed into by forklifts.
+Ensure that proper material handling equipment is used for your racking system design and that it is operated by trained professionals.
+Have drivers report all impact incidents, regardless of whether they are minor or major.

 Improper Loading

-Damage from overloading is a common form of damage in this category.
-This can cause deformation (bending) of the beam.
-While slight deformation is acceptable, it can become dangerous when the deformation from excess weight exceeds the maximum allowable.
-This deformation can be measured.
+Overloading is a common form of damage in this category.
+It can cause beam deformation (bending).
+While slight deformation is acceptable, it becomes hazardous when the deformation exceeds the maximum allowable limit due to excess weight.
+This deformation can be measured and should not exceed L/180, where “L” is the length of the beam.

 Unauthorized Modifications